planetscale/ghcommit/README.md

 # ghcommit

-Use GitHub's GraphQL API's `createCommitOnBranch` mutation to commit files to a GitHub repository.
+Use GitHub's GraphQL API `createCommitOnBranch` mutation to commit files to a GitHub repository.

 ## Why?